IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 ### **Tech Stack and Team Allocation**

 1) *Telegram bot*.
 This is a medium between the user and main system.
-It deals with tasks and events - users can add, edit, delete them and look at the list of current tasks.
+It deals with tasks and events - users can add them and look at the list of current tasks.
 Also, telegram bot shows the generated schedule and marks the completed tasks.
 So, it plays the role of user interface and will be implemented by Aiogram.
 The responsible person is Ilnur Khadiev.
 2) *Database*.
 This is a storage for the data given by the user.
 The responsible person is Ilnur Khadiev.
 3) *Task name classifier and data generation*.
 It allows us to encode task names written in natural language (that were obtained by Telegram bot) into a vector of numbers, i.e. to perform embedding.
 In addition, we use the OpenAI library to generate a dataset of tasks.
 The responsible person is Danila Shulepin.
 His task is to generate data, find a relevant pretrained NLP model and train it using Keras or PyTorch.
 4) *Schedule data generation*.
 Since the analyzed open source datasets turned out to be irrelevant, we decided to use Chat-GPT to generate data through OpenAI library.
 After mentioning all the necessary schedule properties, we got the relevant dataset for the initial training of the main model.
 The responsible person is Yaroslav Sokolov.
 The task is to properly generate the data.